Etiene/lua.space/posts/general/cfp-lua-devroom-fosdem-2017.md

 There is a [mailing-list](https://lists.fosdem.org/listinfo/lua-devroom) for the devroom, feel free to join and discuss talk ideas, recommend speakers, ask if anyone wants to talk about a topic you would like to know more about or discuss any other Lua devroom related topic.

-###If you have any questions, you can contact the devroom organizers by email:
+*If you have any questions, you can contact the devroom organizers by email*:
 Etiene Dalcol : dalcol [at] etiene [dot] net
 Pierre Chapuis : catwell [at] archlinux [dot] us

-###Important dates summary:
+*Important dates summary:*
 Submission deadline: 2016-12-01
 Acceptance notifications: 2016-12-11
 Final schedule announcement: 2016-12-18
 Devroom: 4th January 2017 (morning)

-###Please share this CFP with any person or group you know that could be interested!
+*Please share this CFP with any person or group you know that could be interested! *

 See you at FOSDEM!